solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

     sudo bash restore.sh
     ```

-> **NOTE** The target versions should be the same, or have similar
+> **NOTE** The target versions should be the same or have similar
-> encoding of the values in order for the DUMP/RESTORE command to
+> encoding of the values for the DUMP/RESTORE command to succeed.
-> succeed.

 ## Mass Insertion (MIGRATE)

 You can use the `MIGRATE` command to move key values to a new instance.
-In terms of the details, this command actually executes a DUMP+DEL in
+In terms of the details, this command executes a DUMP+DEL in the source
-the source instance, and a RESTORE in the target instance.
-This path is
+instance, and a RESTORE in the target instance.
+This path is very risky
-very risky as it will remove the keys from the source as it processes
+as it will remove the keys from the source as it processes them.
-them.

 -   Create a new script: